 How do I accomplish this?
 In a couple few different ways.

 This is making things happen more quickly than they normally do in a match.
 Scramble is an example of this.
-As soon as a ball goes dead, the next ball is being introduced.
+As soon as a rally ends, the next ball goes in.
 This forces players to immediately turn their focus to what’s coming next.
-That helps train them to get passed the last play.
+That helps train them to move past the last play.
 They develop the “What am I supposed to do next?” focus.
-This is required for things like covering hitters where the tendency is to just watch as a teammate plays the ball.
+This is comes up with something like covering hitters where the tendency is to just watch as a teammate plays the ball.

 Slightly too hard

 I mentioned before the idea of aiming for 2 out of 3 good repetitions in training.
 Sometimes you want to make things a little bit harder than that, though.
 It puts players in a position where they can get frustrated because the balls they have to play are extra challenging or the complexity of the situation is greater.
 I don’t mean making things impossible.
-I just mean pushing it to the point where the players aren’t as successful as they are used to being so their frustration level creeps up.
+I just mean pushing it to the point where the players don’t succeed as often as usual, so their frustration level creeps up.
 This sort of thing definitely happens in matches.
 Making them frustrated in training allows for the opportunity to encourage problem-solving.
 This is very useful in overcoming the challenges presented by the opposition.

 A major part of good team chemistry is the way players support each other in collectively achieving an objective.
 It’s fairly straightforward for players to deal with their own success or failure.
 It is much more complicated when factoring several interconnected parts.
 Group objectives where lapses in focus and/or poor execution force them to re-start puts everyone in the same boat.
 Examples are things like 25 good passes in a serve reception drill, or 10 pass-set-hit sequences in a cooperative exercise like the hard drill.
 It forces them to deal with not only the consequences of their own performance, but those of their teammates.